- Grades 6-12

 The prompt for Narrative’s 10th Annual Writing Contest is “What I Cannot Say, I’ll Say Here.”
 Stories are limited to 600 words, and kids can also enter poems of no more than 50 lines.
 The website also provides different ideas and insights to help students approach the prompt.

-Students in grades 9-12 submit their work through their teacher, who may submit up to 10 pieces.
+Students in grades 9 through 12 submit their work through their teacher, who may submit up to 10 pieces.

 23. US vs HATE Contests

-Engage social media-savvy students with this creative contest looking for messages of kindness, inclusivity, and bridge-building.
+Engage social media-savvy students with this creative contest that seeks messages of kindness, inclusivity, and bridge-building.

 Check the website for an informational poster as well as guidelines and ideas about how students can submit their work.